 Now, let's add the first step to our newly created guide via the + Step button.

 Select a step type (our first choice is a Modal).
 You can either start with a template or create it from scratch.

 In the middle of the page, you will see your empty step.
 You can design the steps you want by adding texts, images, videos, etc.

-Set a position for your Modal (1).
+You can set a position for your Modal (1).
 Our step has an image and text.
 We used default requisite buttons.
-You also have an option to use custom buttons.
+You also have the option to use custom buttons.

 Note: requisite buttons are used to move back and forth between a guide's steps or to dismiss one.